tomjoht/tomjoht.github.io/_posts/2018/9/2018-09-15-pages-at-a-glance-feature.md

 - simplifying-complexity
 - web-design
 keywords:
-summary: "Showing users the 'Pages at a glance' when they click a folder title in a sidebar can help users get a quick understanding of the whole without slogging through the details of each page.
+description: "Showing users the 'Pages at a glance' when they click a folder title in a sidebar can help users get a quick understanding of the whole without slogging through the details of each page.
 The first two sentences of a topic should encapsulate the point of the whole topic is a condensed and informative way."
 bitlink: http://bit.ly/firsttwosentencestc
 ---